egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 >An utterance which expresses a strong level of writer commitment through the author's explicit emphasis and interpolation.

 In pronounce, the writer shows strong commitment that their idea is TRUE.
 Reader would consider that this is a very bold move.
+Pronounce is where you
+- _I **contend**_ it's the worst address by a British Prime Minister.
+- _I would **contend** that_ this enviable level of tolerance is not the result of direct government laws or interventions.
+- _It is absolutely **clear** to me that_ what Charlotte was arguing was that Crouching Tiger was a bad film to which liberal audiences imputed a significance shaped by their own prejudices about Chinese cinema and the Chinese in general.
 - _I therefore **propose** that_ universities have a greater role in working alongside the NCAA in negotiating its television.
-- I _**DID**_ turn out the lights before I left.
+- One of the arrested people **in fact** was a Hindu, a chef from Hong Kong.
+- _We have to **remember** that_ bobbies move around - and slowly.
+- _The absolute **fact** is that_ linguistics is fun.
 - _But the **facts** of the matter are that_ we have never made the national decisions or marshaled the national resources required for such leadership.
-- _It is absolutely **clear** to me that_ what Charlotte was arguing was that Crouching Tiger was a bad film to which liberal audiences imputed a significance shaped by their own prejudices about Chinese cinema and the Chinese in general.
-- _I **contend**_ it's the worst address by a British Prime Minister.
-- _We have to **remember** that_ bobbies move around - and slowly.
-- One of the arrested people **in fact** was a Hindu, a chef from Hong Kong.
 - The scare was enough to close the U.S. Consulate in Hong Kong for a day, though the men **turned out** to be tourists

-- _I would **contend** that_ this enviable level of tolerance is not the result of direct government laws or interventions.
-- _The absolute **fact** is that_ linguistics is fun.
+- I _**DID**_ turn out the lights before I left.

 Pronounce is also realized by **intensifiers with clausal scope** such as `really`, `indeed`, etc.
 - I **really** think that it is true.
 - **Indeed**, a binary definition of the environment increases the strength of spatial relations and the measure of spatial autocorrelation.

+**What's NOT pronounce?**

+Although the author may show "assessment of high probability" (e.g., He **must** be lying.; I'm **convinced** that he is lying), these are still expansive.
+So, these are still classified as ENTERTAIN.
+In other words, even if the percieved probability is high, they still present it as one of the potential alternative views (ENTERTAIN).
+Martin and White (2005) writes:

+>Accordingly, as assessments of probability, such modals are dialogically expansive – they still ‘entertain’ the possibility of dialogistical alternatives.
+Pronouncements, in contrast, do not ‘entertain’ alternative positions in this way but, as we have demonstrated, are directed towards challenging and dismissing an alternative viewpoint.

 [Back to Table 1](#table-1-categories-of-engagement-moves)